Silvan, Diyarbakır: Archaeology

-Archaeologists working in 2021, headed by the vice-rector of Dicle University, professor Ahmet Tanyıldız announced that they had discovered the graves of the Seljuk Sultan of Rum Kilij Arslan I who fought against the Crusader forces.
-They also revealed his daughter Saide Hatun's burial during nine days of work.
+Archaeologists headed by professor Ahmet Tanyıldız, the vice-rector of Dicle University, announced in 2021 that they had discovered the grave of the Seljuk Sultan of Rum Kilij Arslan I, who fought against the Crusader forces.
+They also discovered his daughter Saide Hatun's burial site during nine days of work.
 Researchers dug two meters deep across a 35-square-meter area and focused their works on two gravesites in Orta Çeşme Park.

+Demographics

+The Armenian Patriarchate of Constantinople reported 13,824 Armenians living in the kaza of Silvan on the eve of World War I, all Kurdish-speaking.
+They had 28 churches, two monasteries, and 35 schools.
+The town itself had 2,500 Armenian Apostolic Christians and 1,500 other Christians: Chaldeans (500 according to Priest Joseph Tfinkdji), Syriac Catholics, Syriac Orthodox, and Melchites.
+Assyrians call the city ܣܝܠܘܐܢ.
+Following the simultaneous Armenian genocide and Sayfo, the city's Christian population was largely exterminated and the remaining Christians fled to neighbouring countries.

+Today, the municipality and district is populated by Kurds.

 Ecclesiastical history

+Composition

+There are 94 neighbourhoods in Silvan District: